 The role of the Skidmore College Institutional Biosafety Committee (IBC) is to provide advice and recommendations to the research community by reviewing bio-agent use protocols and approving procedures that will provide for the safe conduct of teaching and research while ensuring compliance with local, state and federal requirements.
 Members of the IBC are selected for their area of expertise and from the areas of the College that generate the majority of protocol applications.
 There is also the need to have members that are from the surrounding community.
 This ensures an unbiased "outside" view point that could be overlooked if the membership consisted only of Skidmore staff.
 The IBC Chair will consult with members to answer questions generated from the protocol review.

 For activities specific to the teaching lab environment, the American Society of Microbiology (ASM) has prepared a Guideline for Biosafety in the Teaching Laboratory.
-Skidmore College has proactively decided to establish biosafety rules and a committee (IBC) to oversee implementation of these guidelines.
+Skidmore College has proactively decided to establish biosafety rules in the teaching setting and the IBC to oversee implementation of the ASM guidelines.
 The goals are to:

 a) be sure that all biosafety guidelines are in place to maintain a safe environment